teggno/exoedit/RunningWidgets.md

 ```javascript
 [[123457, "data value5"]]
 ```

+The property `api` is a map of urls that your widget might send requests to.
+All requests issued by your widget that start with `/api/portals/v1` are forwarded to Exosite by default.
+If you want to serve your own fake data instead, you can add a key/value pair with your request's relative url (starting with `/api/portals/v1`) as key and the data that should be returned as value.

 #### Generating a fake data JSON file
 Exoedit can help you generate a fake data JSON file as follows: